-Rolling Out Your Crust
+Rolling Your Crust

-Lay out sheets of aluminum foil on your counter then cover with a light dusting of flour.
+Lay out sheets of aluminum foil on your counter then cover them with a light dusting of flour.

 Remove the dough from the refrigerator, and press it into a flat disk with your hand.
-Using your roller, roll the dough from the center outward till it is about an 1/8th of an inch thick.
+Using your roller, roll the dough from the center outward till it is about 1/8th of an inch thick.

 As you roll, you'll need to lift up the dough and sprinkle flour beneath it.
 I usually end up turning the dough a couple of times, to make sure it doesn't stick to the foil.
-You'll find that working with thoroughly chilled dough is so much easier than working with dough you just mixed!
+You'll find that working with thoroughly chilled dough is so much easier than working with the dough you just mixed!